shipwright-io/build/README.md

 Users have the option to define their own `BuildStrategy` or `ClusterBuildStrategy` resources and make them available for consumption via the `Build` resource.

-## Operator Resources
+## Custom Resources

-This operator ships four CRDs :
+Shipwright defines four CRDs:

 * The `BuildStrategy` CRD and the `ClusterBuildStrategy` CRD is used to register a strategy.
 * The `Build` CRD is used to define a build configuration.